Financial Statement Footnotes - Explained

 Table of ContentsWhat are Footnotes to The Financial Statements?How are the Footnotes To The Financial Statements Used?Information Contained Within FootnotesThe Use of FootnotesAcademic Research on Footnotes To The Financial Statements

 When companies file their annual financial statements, they often add footnotes beneath the statement.
 Footnotes to the financial statements refer to extra information that a company supplies about its finances when filing a financial statement.
 Footnotes are also called supplementary notes that explain the figures and accounts contained in the company's financial statements.
 For clarity purpose, points and information that aid a better understanding of the financial accounts such as balance sheet and income statement are supplied as footnotes.
 Reading the footnotes to the financial statements is important to having a clearer picture of how the company realized its figures and how certain accounts are generated.

-A Little More on What are Footnotes To The Financial Statements
+How are the Footnotes To The Financial Statements Used?

 Footnotes to the financial statements should not be neglected by auditors or analysts when checking the financial reports of a company for a period of time.
 The footnotes supply more details that are mostly not included in the main report, this is why footnotes are called explanatory notes.
 Diverse parts of the financial statements are given more explanation in the footnotes to the financial statements.
 Although, footnotes do not make up the main financial statements, they serve important functions.
 For better clarity and comprehension of the financial status of the company, reading the footnotes to the financial statement is essential.

 There are some important information that footnotes to the financial statement contains.
 Below is an overview of these cogent information;